kavigupta/spp/spec.md

 include
 ```

-It enables C Preprocessor style includes of the form
+It enables C Preprocessor style includes of the form.
+Include statements force the file included to be preprocessed if it is present in the directory of preprocessing.
+If there is a dependency loop, where `a` includes `b` includes `c` includes `d` includes `a`, then an error is raised.

 ```
 include <path>